 Diabetic Retinopathy Treatment options

-For the first three stages of Diabetic Retinopathy, the most important treatment for you is controlling your blood sugar, Cholesterol, and your blood pressure.
+For the first three stages of Diabetic Retinopathy, the most important treatment for you is controlling your blood sugar, cholesterol, and blood pressure.
 Unfortunately, if stage four occurs, laser surgery known as scatter laser treatment will be needed.
 The procedure is when abnormal blood vessels become ablated, meaning they begin to shrink.
 It works best when the blood vessels in your eyes start bleeding.
 If it becomes severe, it will be corrected with what is called a vitrectomy.
 All blood will then be removed from the eye.